VSAM and QSAM

 Record Format Fixed, Blocked

-Record Length 80 with 800 character block length
+Record Length 80 character

 Position Description